greglobinski/gatsby-starter-personal-blog/README.md

 The starter uses external services for some functions: contact form, comments, searching, analytics.
 To use them you have to secure some access data.
 No worries, all services are free or have generous free tiers big enough for a personal blog.

-The starter needs an `.env` file like this:
+The starter needs an `.env` file like this in the root folder

 ```
 GOOGLE_ANALYTICS_ID=...